difcul/aw/3_accessing_and_extracting_data/README.md

 xmllint --xpath '//AbstractText/text()' Articles.xml > Abstracts.txt
 ```

-To find more diseases in the abstracts you can use the MER API (http://labs.fc.ul.pt/mer/):
+To find more diseases in the abstracts you can use grep (https://youtu.be/0OCjQLxKH_g) or a text mining tool such as MER (http://labs.fc.ul.pt/mer/).
+To use MER API type:
 ```shell
 curl --data-urlencode "text=$(cat Abstracts.txt)" 'http://labs.rd.ciencias.ulisboa.pt/mer/api.php?lexicon=doid'
 ```